-We're just back from a British Isles cruise on the Columbus, a ship of the Cruise and Maritime cruise line.
+We went on a British Isles cruise on the Columbus, a ship of the now defunct Cruise and Maritime cruise line.
 Why did we chose such a far distant location for a holiday?
 Friends of ours have moved to the Isle of Skye, and are now running a B&B there, so this was a way of visiting them.
 We hadn't been on a Cruise and Maritime ship before, and it also went from the London Cruise Terminal at Tilbury which is closer to us than Southampton where we often go from.

 The seas were calm, sick bags only appeared one night.